yngong/two_variable_gam/README.md

 	- raw data and GAM plots of cross validation (cv\_data\_in_paper/cv\*.csv and cv\*.pdf)

-## Usage
+## Usage and command lines

 - The main program includes three different modules, which were used to generate two-variable GAM plot (d3\_plot.r) and linear regression (r2\_plot.r) for predicting NT titers, and dot plot for comparing SARS-CoV-2 postive and negative cases (dot\_plot.r).
+Command lines are as follows.

 ```
 Rscript main.r